 We’ve Come A Long Way, Baby

 Computer speeds have increased 50-fold over that era, and the mathematics packages for complex calculations has likewise expanded its capabilities.
-Using a factor of the Planck Clock rate as the Nyquist Frequency, we should find bands of information, most likely in the very high frequency ranges – think zettahertz on up that change radically and (initially)unpredictably over time, and other frequency bands that are less active.
+Using a factor of the Planck Clock rate as the maximum sample rate or Nyquist Frequency, we should find bands of information, most likely in the very high frequency ranges – think zettahertz on up that change radically and (initially)unpredictably over time, and other frequency bands that are less active.
 Mapping the pieces together, we could,for example, determine both the entity’s vector and its – oh wait – you can’t determine it’s position anyway, it is a wave, and does not have a point location.

 If you would like more information on the Fourier Transform, its uses and processes, try these:

 Here’s what Wikipedia says…

 and my personal favorite…